 Yes, it is.

 In 2011, with the passage of House Bill 2318/Senate Bill 827, Virginia became the first state to authorize its notaries to notarize documents remotely via live audio-video technology.
-Since then, numerous states have passed laws authorizing their notaries to perform online notarizations, and over 20 states are considering doing so in 2019.
+Since then, numerous states have passed laws authorizing their notaries to perform online notarizations.
 These online notarizations are accepted across the country due to a long-standing body of laws in each state that specifically provide for recognition and acceptance of out-of-state notarizations.
 In addition to laws in each state recognizing and accepting common out-of-state notarizations, the Full Faith and Credit Clause of the US Constitution may provide an additional basis for states to accept out of state notarizations.
 For your benefit, we’ve put together an easy guide to the interstate recognition statutes in each state, which can be found here.

 Documents notarized on the Notarize platform are electronically signed by the signer(s) and the notary.
 Certain states and public agencies have specific additional requirements and limitations for accepting electronically-signed documents and out-of-state notarizations, and not all documents may be electronically-signed.

 We’d like to help with general information wherever we can, so let us know of any questions at email@example.com.